Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git help
 git help -m
 git help -a

+# Get help on a specific command
+git <command> --help
 ```

 When you run `git init` you will see your brnach name in the lower left corner of VS Code.
 You will also see all your file names turn green with a `U` next to them.
 The `U` stands for "untracked".